samloewen/p8105_hw3_scl2160/HW-3.md

 The dataset `instacart` has 1384617 observations, with 15 variables.
 The data tracks products and thier corresponding order, providing information like `order_number`, `product_name`, and its corresponding `aisle`.
-We can learn things like the preportion of products that were reordered (0.5985944) or the average number of days since prior order (17.0661259).
+We can learn things like the proportion of products that were reordered (0.5985944) or the average number of days since prior order (17.0661259).